rspamd/rspamd/doc/faq.md

   action = "reject";
 }
 ```

+Another option is to disable spam filtering for some senders or recipients based on [user settings](https://rspamd.com/doc/settings.html).
+You might set `want_spam = yes` in settings' action and rspamd would skip messages that satisfy a particular settings rule's conditions.

 ### What are filters, pre-filters and post-filters
 Rspamd allows different types of filters depending on time of execution.